adriente/espm/README.md

 ## Installation
 Be sure to have all files by initialazing the submodule.
+Not necessary anymore
 ```
 git submodule update --init --recursive
 ```